 A leak around the cap will leave a wet spot for a short time before it evaporates and doesn’t leave a sign of leakage.
-To determine if you cap is sealing, rock your mower back and forth to splash gas up around the cap area and watch for wet areas develop around the cap.
+To determine if your cap is sealing, rock your mower back and forth to splash gas up around the cap area and watch for wet areas to develop around the cap.

 Replace a gas cap with a new cap when you see signs of gas around the cap on the outside of the fuel tank.

 Still Having Problems with Your Exmark Lawn Mower?